-The transportation network must develop in a manner that is safe, functional, and efficient.
+22.0 The transportation network must develop in a manner that is safe, functional, and efficient.
 The network should minimize impacts on major wetlands and natural features, integrate development within the Conrich area, and provide regional opportunities for walking, cycling, and public transportation.
-Map & 9: Transportation Network and Map & 9a: East Stoney Trail Transportation Infrastructure show the provincial, regional, and some local transportation networks in the Conrich area, provide information on road classifications, special study areas, railway crossings, and highway interchanges and fly-overs.
+Map 89: Transportation Network and Map 89a: East Stoney Trail Transportation Infrastructure show the provincial, regional, and some local transportation networks in the Conrich area, provide information on road classifications, special study areas, railway crossings, and highway interchanges and fly-overs.

-- Support a regional road network, based on the township and grid system, that: - efficiently accesses and aligns with the provincial and regional highway network; and - encourages the separation of residential, commercial, and industrial traffic. - Provide for connections to a regional pathway and trail system. - Provide for an internal road network that contributes to a high quality built environment and efficiently and safely aligns to the regional road network. - Provide for an internal road network within the residential areas that: - facilitates connectivity within and between neighbourhoods; and - provides for a safe pedestrian and cycling environment. - Provide opportunities for multi-modal transportation, such as transit and cycling.
+- Support a regional road network, based on the township and grid system, that: - efficiently accesses and aligns with the provincial and regional highway network; and - encourages the separation of residential, commercial, and industrial traffic. - Provide for connections to a regional pathway and trail system. - Provide for an internal road network that contributes to a high quality built environment and efficiently and safely aligns to the regional road network. - Provide for an internal road network within the residential areas that: - · facilitates connectivity within and between neighbourhoods; and - provides for a safe pedestrian and cycling environment. - Provide opportunities for multi-modal transportation, such as transit and cycling.

-- 22.1 A transportation impact assessment shall be required as part of the local plan preparation and/or subdivision application process. - 22.2 All subordinate transportation analyses must respect and align conform with the most recent Conrich Transportation Network Review.
+- 22.1 A transportation impact assessment shall be required as part of the local plan preparation and/or subdivision application process. - 22.2 All subordinate transportation analyses must respect and conform to the Conrich Master Transportation Plan align with the most recent Conrich Transportation Network Review.